hn437/random_walk/README.md

 ### Additional requirements:

 1. Create three different types of walkers, e.g. a "fast walker" which has a bigger step size.
-2. Add a "landscape" in which the random walkers are walking in which contains obstacles which the walkers cannot traverse (e.g. a lake)
+2. Add a "landscape" in which the random walkers are walking in which contains obstacles which the walkers cannot cross (e.g. a lake)
-3. Create another feature of your own.
+3. Invent and implement another functionality of your own.

 Be creative here! :)

 ## Code Review

-Review the code of another group:
+Review the code of another group: (tuesday afternoon or wednesday morning)

 1. Does it work properly?
 Try to make it fail!
 2. Are the best-practices implemented in the code?
 3. Is the documentation clear?
 4. Can you adapt the code easily?
 E.g. try to create a new type of random walker which moves two cells per iteration.